iotaledger/omega-docs/qbc/abra/Spec.md

 ## Abra

 Abra describes recursive trinary dataflow.
 It is a dataflow-oriented computation language.
-Abra is composed of lookup tables and trit vectors (and constants), which are combined to create functions and branches, which may be recursive.
+Abra is composed of lookup tables and trit vectors, which are combined to create functions and branches, which may be recursive.
 Branches attached to environments are called entities.
 The inputs to and outputs from entities are called effects.
 Effects which are sent to environments defined by entity metadata affect